Contents

 1. Prioritize Digital Equity

-Deloitte shows large demographic gaps in who currently access digital government services.
+Deloitte shows big demographic gaps in who currently accesses digital government services.
 Those who do are more likely to be:

 - Younger